 GVS: What is the potential of the naval shipbuilding industry in Pakistan and what is the progress in this regard?

-Gaining experience from these ventures; over the last two decades, Karachi Shipyard has also transformed into a modern shipbuilding yard capable of undertaking state of the art ship construction, repair and maintenance activities as per international standards.
-With regards to the commercial shipbuilding industry, it is important to understand that Pakistan is ideally located at the northern shores of the Indian Ocean.
+Gaining experience from these ventures; over the last two decades, Karachi Shipyard has also transformed into a modern shipbuilding yard capable of undertaking state of the art ship construction, repair, and maintenance activities as per international standards.
+With regard to the commercial shipbuilding industry, it is important to understand that Pakistan is ideally located at the northern shores of the Indian Ocean.

 Admiral Zafar: GVS: What are the major realistic maritime ambitions of Pakistan, which PN considers as its top priority in the region?

 The maritime region of Pakistan carries strategic significance for the whole world.
 As I have mentioned earlier, almost 30% of all seaborne oil trade emanating from Strait of Hormuz transits closely to Pakistan’s shores.

 Pakistan’s 95% trade and 100% of its oil imports are transported through the sea which makes our maritime sector as the bedrock of our national economy.
 With the progress of CPEC that connects Port of Gwadar with markets in Western China, the importance of this corridor further multiplies.